MDSplus/Documentation/docs/reference/tdi-reference.md

 Arguments
 * `_ARRAY` (A) an array of any type considered to be a vector.
 * `_OFFSET` (B) a list of offsets into the `_ARRAY`.
+    * Values in the offset should be in the range of `0` to `size(_ARRAY)-1`.
-Values are from 0 to the number of elements in A less 1.
-Out-of-bounds values pull from the closest limit.
+    * Out-of-bounds values pull from the closest limit.

-> TODO: understand this
-|Signals      |Same as B.
-|Units        |Same as A.
-|Form         |Same type as A and same shape as B.
-|Result       |Each value in B is used to look up a value in A. The value is copied into the result.
-This is the same as A(B) in IDL when B is a vector.
-* WARNING, multidimensional arrays referenced by bad offsets will likely be junk.
+* Note: multidimensional arrays referenced by bad offsets will likely be junk.

 Examples